Matt Strickler

-Matt Strickler is the former Virginia Secretary of Natural Resources, serving under Governor Ralph Northam since January 2018.
+Matthew Strickler (born May 16) is the current Deputy Assistant Secretary for Fish and Wildlife and Parks for the U.S. Department of the Interior.
+Previously he served as the Virginia Secretary of Natural Resources under Governor Ralph Northam.

 Background

 Strickler originally hails from Lexington.
 After receiving degrees in public policy and environmental studies from Washington and Lee University, he completed master's programs in public policy and marine science at the College of William and Mary, where he studied aquaculture and sustainable development at the Virginia Institute of Marine Science.
 Strickler completed his studies at the College of William and Mary in 2007.
 He was selected that year as a Knauss Marine Policy Fellow through the Virginia Sea Grant Program.

 Career

 Strickler first met Ralph Northam in 2008, while working in Hampton Roads for Mark Warner's 2008 senatorial campaign.
 Northam then brought Strickler on as a legislative aid, upon being elected to the Virginia State Senate.
 Strickler oversaw Northam's offices in Richmond and Norfolk.
 In 2010, The Virginian-Pilot described Strickler as Northam's "only full-time staffer".

 Strickler has also served as a senior policy adviser to the U.S. House Committee on Natural Resources.